carolina-martinez/TFM/README.md

 cd TFM
 pip install -r requirements.txt  # install
 ```
-If you are going to use the RFID functionality for access control, you also have to install an mqtt broker.
+If you are going to use the RFID functionality for access control, you also have to install an MQTT broker.
 For this, we can install mosquitto.

 ```bash
 sudo apt update